PASSION AND PERFECTIONISM

 We don’t know when large groups can gather again, but it’s often the larger groups that can bring more stress in terms of making decisions – having a bigger group means considering further aspects of your day in addition to the previous list – things like favours, decorations, entertainment, guests’ childcare and parking, who will be your bridesmaids and groomsmen, and seating plans for your VIP guests at the ceremony as well as all guests for the reception.

 If it’s unthinkable to you that you could be married without your nearest and dearest present, we hope that your dreams can come true with the least anxiety and worry, and that you can let go of perfectionism and know that the most important thing is that you and your beloved have a bright and hopeful future together.
+And if you'd like to explore getting married just the two of you, and think an elopement to Scotland would be the perfect adventure for you, please get in touch.

 Photo below, Logie House, Logie Steading, near Forres Moray - a wee summer house to protect an eloping couple from the rain!